MichaelCurrin/jekyll-theme-quickstart/docs/publishing.md

   File: jekyll-theme-quickstart-0.1.0.gem
 ```

-Note the `.gem` file added in the root.
+Note the package `.gem` file added in the root.

 ```
 jekyll-theme-quickstart-0.1.0.gem
 ```

 This is excluded from version control.

-Unfortunately this is binary file so it is not so readable directly.
+Unfortunately this is zipped file so it is not so readable directly.

 ## Push